astronomer/docs/astro/develop-project.md

 #### Step 3: Build a Custom Docker Image

 1. Run the following command to create a new Docker image from your `Dockerfile.build` file.
-Replace the pip repository and associated credentials values with your own.
+Replace the pip repository and associated credential values with your own.

     ```sh
     DOCKER_BUILDKIT=1 docker build -f Dockerfile.build --progress=plain --build-arg PIP_EXTRA_INDEX_URL=https://${<repo-username>}:${<repo-password>}@<private-pypi-repo-domain-name> -t custom-<airflow-image> .